Bhigwan: Transport

 Visitors can either travel to Bhigwan by the State Transport Buses bound for Solapur and onwards from Pune, which takes approximately 3.5 hours or can travel in their own vehicles.
 The main birding spots are as far away as 5 to 10 km from Bhigwan's main town.

 One can also travel via train from Pune.
 There is a list of trains stop at Bhigwan such as Chennai Mail (11027), Pune Sur Demu, Hyderabad Express (17031) and Shidheshwar Express (12115).
 The fastest way to reach Solapur from Bhigwan is via taxi, which takes approximately 2.5 hours.

 Bhigwan is approximately 25 km away from Baramati.

 Best time to visit

 The best time to visit Bhigwan is between the months of December and March.

-Flamingoes prefer the winter season as they require water-bodies of shallow depths for fishing.
+Flamingos prefer the winter season as they require water-bodies of shallow depths for fishing.
 There are several village home-stays for tourists.